isomerpages/moe-punggolgreenpri/_our-partners-in-education/Parent Support Group @ PGPS.md

 <img src="/images/PSG%20QR%20(1).png" style="width:120px">
 <a href="https://form.gov.sg/61c95e8db3479f0012411eae">Click here to join!</a></p>

-We look forward to work closely with you to make PGPS a more vibrant and exciting school for your child!
+<p style="line-height:1.3;font-size:16px;font-family:Arial;text-align:center;">We look forward to work closely with you to make PGPS a more vibrant and exciting school for your child!</p>
 <img src="/images/PSG%20photo.jpg">